 This Cassette Tape Tie takes functional apparel to a whole new level.
 Made by using woven tape from old cassette tapes, this fantastic looking tie actually plays a unique recording of sounds collected in New York City streets and subway stations when you run a tape head over the fabric.

-The eco-stylish recycled pouches below are made from reclaimed plastic ribbon from vintage cassette tapes:
+Perfect for a night out, and also Fair Trade, the eco-stylish recycled accessory below is made from reclaimed plastic ribbon from cassette and VHS tapes:

 For another creative look at reuse, check out this cool illusion made using old cassettes.